Pranav-Malpure/fROSty-Winter-Week-2/Episode 2: The Sign of ArUcos.md

   cd ~/catkin_ws/src
   git clone https://github.com/kaushaljadhav512/opencv_tutorials
   ```
-  *	Launch VSC and in the explorer’s tab open the newly created folder and create a .py file to write your practice code.
+  *	Launch VSC and in the explorer’s tab open the newly created folder (opencv_tutorials) and create a .py file to write your practice code.
   *	Open the Extensions tab on the left side of your screen.
 Search and install the python extension.

 Congrats!
 Now we are all set and can start with learning OpenCV!